lakshdeep-8090/Instagram-get-followers/README.md

 # Instagram-get-followers
+this bot follow and unfollow verified accounts to get followers. this is a bot made in python with selenium library.
+So install chrome driver and then extract it.
-this bot follow and unfollow verified accounts to get followers. this is a bot made in python with selenium library. you can add some of the people you want to follow (not private). please use https link while adding a person. it can take more time to follow and unfollow sometimes to escape from ban.
+Then move .exe file to programs files ×86. you can add some of the people you want to follow (not private). please use https link while adding a person. it can take more time to follow and unfollow sometimes to escape from ban.